 Each endpoint of a state should have a different trace event ID number.
 Usually each trace event logging routine logs a different trace event ID number.
 This lets you easily identify which source line logged the trace event, how often that source line executed, and what order source lines executed in.
 However, it is sometimes useful to log the same trace event ID in multiple places.
 This makes it possible to group trace events from related, but not identical, activities.
-For more information, see "trace event and its variants" on page 2-12.
+For more information, see "trace\event, Trace.event and their variants" on page 2-13.